SteelCompendium/data-md-dse/Bestiary/Goblin Monarch.md

   - Area
   distance: 10 burst
   target: Each ally
+  effects:
+  - name: Effect
     effect: 'Each target can move up to their speed or make a [[Free Strike|free strike]]. '
 - name: Focus Fire
   type: Villain Action
   cost: 2 VP